kubernetes/community/contributors/design-proposals/daemonset-update.md

 1. Find all pods whose labels are matched by DaemonSet `.spec.selector`.
-   - If `OwnerReference` is implemented for DaemonSets, filter out pods that aren't controlled by this DaemonSet too
+   - If `OwnerReference` is implemented for DaemonSets, filter out pods that aren't controlled by this DaemonSet too.
-1. Find all nodes that should run these pods created by this DaemonSet.
-1. Find existing PodTemplates whose labels are matched by DaemonSet `.spec.selector`
-   - Sort those PodTemplates by creation timestamp and only retain at most `.spec.revisionHistoryLimit` latest PodTemplates (remove the rest)
-   - Find the PodTemplate whose `.template` is the same as DaemonSet `.spec.template`.
-If not found, create a new PodTemplate from DaemonSet `.spec.template`:
-     - The name will be `<DaemonSet-Name>-<Hash-of-pod-template>`
-     - PodTemplate `.metadata.labels` will have a "pod-template-hash" label, value be the hash of PodTemplate `.template` (note: don't include the "pod-template-hash" label when calculating hash)
-     - PodTemplate `.metadata.annotations` will be copied from DaemonSet `.metadata.annotations`
-1. Create daemon pods on nodes when they should have those pods running but not yet, with the same "pod-template-hash" labels in daemon pods' `Metadata.Labels`.
-   Otherwise, delete running daemon pods that shouldn't be running on nodes.
 1. Check `DaemonSetUpdateStrategy`:
    - If `OnDelete`: do nothing
    - If `RollingUpdate`:
-     - From all nodes that should run daemon pods, check the daemon pod's "pod-template-hash" label.
-If the label value doesn't equal to the hash of `DaemonSetSpec.Template.Spec` and if `MaxUnavailable` isn't reached, kill the pod.
-Here, we kill unavailable pods first.
-       - `MaxUnavailable` >= the total number of DaemonSet pods that have not become `Ready` for `MinReadySeconds`
+     - Compare spec of the daemon pods from step 1 with DaemonSet `.spec.template.spec` to see if DaemonSet spec has changed.
+     - If DaemonSet spec has changed, compare `MaxUnavailable` with DaemonSet `.status.numberUnavailable` to see how many old daemon pods can be killed.
+Then, kill those pods in the order that unhealthy pods (failed, pending, not ready) are killed first.
+1. Find all nodes that should run these pods created by this DaemonSet.
+1. Create daemon pods on nodes when they should have those pods running but not yet.
+Otherwise, delete running daemon pods that shouldn't be running on nodes.
 1. Cleanup, update DaemonSet status
+   - `.status.numberAvailable` = the total number of DaemonSet pods that have become `Ready` for `MinReadySeconds`
+   - `.status.numberUnavailable` = `.status.desiredNumberScheduled` -
+     `.status.numberAvailable`

 If DaemonSet Controller crashes during an update, it can still recover.